Make Peace with the Past.

 Live Your Truth.

-The Finding Peace Retreat is a 4-day, intensive, experiential training based on
+The Finding Peace Retreat is a 4.5 day, intensive, experiential training based on

-Whether you’re just becoming aware of how these wounds have impacted your life or are exhausted with the constant cycle of trying to do your best and still feeling like a failure, the Finding Peace Retreat will give you the skills to heal from the past, change the internal negative messages that drive feelings of shame, and develop mindful, compassionate habits leading to greater contentment and peace.
+Whether you’re just becoming aware of how these wounds have impacted your life or are exhausted with the constant cycle of trying to do your best and still feeling like a failure, the Finding Peace Retreat teaches the skills to rewrite the stories from the past, change the internal negative messages that drive feelings of shame, and develop mindful, compassionate habits leading to greater contentment and peace.

 Discover your truth!
 Connect with your inner light that ignites your power, connection, and purpose.